fractionofadot/themind/server/api.md

 * create a new game
 * join an existing game

 When you create a new game, you also create a new player.
-The API responds with the `game_id` and the `player_id`, and sets a cookie for the `player_id`.
+The API responds with the `game_id` and the `player_id`, and sets a cookie for the `game_id` and `player_id`.
 There is no other way to retrieve these ids later on, so be sure to save this information.

 ```{'player_id': 'DGQIWAHOLE', 'game_id': 'RPZL'}```